MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 > [!Warning]
 > Some user errors can prevent any data from being ingested into the source table.
 For example, defining an incorrect query in the update policy.

+## Update policy query

-Data ingested in the "boundary" of transactional update policies becomes available for a query in a single transaction.
+* Data ingested in the "boundary" of transactional update policies becomes available for a query in a single transaction.

-The update policy's query is run in a special mode, in which it "sees" only the newly ingested data to the source table.
+* The update policy's query is run in a special mode, in which it "sees" only the newly ingested data to the source table.
 It isn't possible to query the source table's already-ingested data as part of this query.
 Doing so quickly results in quadratic-time ingestions.

-The update policy is defined on the destination table.
+* The update policy is defined on the destination table.
 For this reason, ingesting data into one source table may result in multiple queries being run on that data.
 The order of execution of update policies is undefined.

-## Conceptual example
+## Update policy as regular ingestion

-Assume the following conditions:
+Given the following conditions:
  * The source table is a high-rate trace table with interesting data formatted as a free-text column.
  * The target table on which the update policy is defined accepts only specific trace lines.
  * The table has a well-structured schema that is a transformation of the original free-text data created by the [parse operator](../query/parseoperator.md).